Money Laundering Attorney in Pittsburgh

 Anyone convicted under 18 USC §1956 is prohibited from owning or being employed by an institution insured by the Federal Deposit Insurance Company for a minimum of a decade from the time of conviction.

 In Pennsylvania, money laundering is prosecuted as a first-degree felony.
 Penalties include a fine of as much as $100,000 or twice the value of any financial transactions that were involved in the crime.
 In addition, a convicted individual can be sentenced to as long as 20 years in prison.

 Pennsylvania state law also provides for the possibility of civil penalties of $10,000 or equal to the value of the specified financial transaction.

-Work with an Experienced Pennsylvania Criminal Defense Attorney
+Work with an Experienced Pittsburgh Pennsylvania Criminal Defense Attorney

 Money laundering is an extremely serious crime that can result in large fines and long prison sentences.
 If you’ve been charged with money laundering, it’s critical that you work with an experienced criminal defense attorney.
-For a free consultation contact the office of DeLuca, Ricciuti & Konieczka.
+For a free consultation contact the office of DeLuca, Ricciuti & Konieczka in Pittsburgh.